Righting a Wrongful Conviction

 Vernon Horn talking with Law School Graduate

 After 2500 hours of painstaking investigatory work, the team soon uncovered vital evidence that would change everything.
 At Horn’s trial, the State had introduced a one page “call detail record” into evidence that documented five phone calls from a cell phone stolen during the robbery.
 Two of these calls were purportedly linked to Horn.
-But Keenan noted that one of the columns on the call detail record labelled “ORIG” contained historical cell site data that had been overlooked by the State and Horn’s prior lawyers.
+But Keenan noted that one of the columns on the call detail record labeled “ORIG” contained historical cell site data that had been overlooked by the State and Horn’s prior lawyers.

 Keenan also discovered two search warrants in the New Haven Clerk’s Office that had not been docketed until 2014.
 Following that lead, an investigator then tracked down 137 pages of phone records that were still sitting at a retired detective’s house and had never been logged into the New Haven Police Department’s evidence room.